Foreign Currency Leases

 Use the closing rate

 Monetary items are settled in cash.
-The lease liability is monetary because it represents an obligation to pay a fixed amount of foreign currency.
+The lease liability is monetary because it represents an obligation to deliver cash.

 Non-Monetary Items